GGNN: Graph-based GPU Nearest Neighbor Search: Background

-Before explaining our proposal of how to efficiently construct the kNN-graph $G$, we outline common pitfalls that impair the performance of NN-descent. \paragraph{Common pitfalls.} Since the NN-descent is a greedy search, it offers no guarantee of finding the exact solution.
+Since the NN-descent is a greedy search, it offers no guarantee on finding the exact solution.
 Some of the reasons are listed below:

-\textit{Connectivity:} As a kNN-graph is a directed graph, $v$ might be directly connected to $u$ being the nearest neighbor, hence $v\in\mathcal{N}_u$.
-But this does not imply that the inverse link exists ($u\in\mathcal{N}_v$).
-Therefore, the construction of a kNN-graph has to deal with synchronizing outgoing and incoming (inverse) edges.
+\textit{Connectivity:} As a kNN-graph is a directed graph, $y$ might be directly connected to $x$, being its nearest neighbor, hence ${y\in\mathcal{N}_x}$.
+But this does not imply that the inverse link exists (${y\in\mathcal{N}_x \nRightarrow x\in\mathcal{N}_y}$).
+Therefore, the construction of an augmented (diversified) kNN search-graph has to deal with synchronizing outgoing and incoming (inverse) edges.

 \textit{Gaps in high-dimensional spaces:} As each point is only linked to a finite number of local neighbors, there exist pathological cases (even in 2D), where close-by points are not directly connected at all.
 Such a case is illustrated in Figure~\ref{fig:slack}.
 Due to the gap, the true nearest neighbor will not be found.
-Computing an idealized monotonic relative neighborhood graph~\cite{fu2019fast} (MRNG) would avoid this issue, but it would require a strongly varying connectivity, which is not suitable for parallel approaches -- besides the additional computational burden.
+Computing an idealized monotonic relative neighborhood graph~\cite{fu2019fast} (MRNG) would avoid this issue, but requires a strongly varying connectivity not suitable for parallel approaches -- besides its additional computational burden.